Protea compacta: Growth habit

 Protea compacta usually forms erect slender bushes, tending to sprawl on richer soils.
 May extend long stems that reach a max. of 3.5 m in height.
 Relatively short-lived – average age ca. 10 years.

 Leaves

 Leaves are ca. 100 mm in length, 50 mm in width; soft and pilose when young becoming leathery and glabrous with age; margins entire and often reddish; carried closely to the stems causing the stems to appear neat in appearance.

 Flowers

-The blooms are a striking pink colour and shaped like the bowl of a wineglass, the outer involucral bracts tending to fade towards the base; up to 120 mm long and up 90 mm in circumference, carried on long stems of ca. 500 mm in length with the bloom at the apex; usual flowering period is early to mid-winter, but may occasionally flower at other times.
+The blooms are pink and shaped like the bowl of a wineglass, the outer involucral bracts tending to fade towards the base; up to 120 mm long and up 90 mm in circumference, carried on long stems of ca. 500 mm in length with the bloom at the apex; usual flowering period is early to mid-winter, but may occasionally flower at other times.
 The colour of the flowers can be quite variable in intensity, and a natural white variety does occur.
 The bracts are slightly translucent making the flowers particularly radiant when backlit by the sun.